 Cedar City is also a haven for the arts.
 Home to Southern Utah University’s renowned arts program, residents can also enjoy (or participate in!) the Utah Shakespeare Festival, the Simon Fest Theatre Co., and the Utah Summer Games.
 Favorite attractions include the Southern Utah Art Museum and the many cultural festivals that happen throughout the year.
 In fact, Cedar City is sometimes referred to as Festival City because there is always something going on!

 Wasps and hornets, identifiable by their black bodies with yellow or white markings, can turn aggressive when threatened and inflict a painful sting, or sometimes multiple.
 These flying insects like to nest on home exteriors and in yards, but DIY removal attempts are often ineffective.
-Keep your family and pets safe by enlisting our professional removal services.
+Keep your family and pets safe by enlisting our professional wasp control services in Cedar City.

-If you’re seeing signs of an infestation on your Cedar City property, give us a call today to see how we can help.
+If you’re seeing signs of a pest infestation on your Cedar City property, give us a call today to see how we can help.